 This is what the template page looks like:

 Now, that you have the Template, you can move on to the final step in the process, and that is to finally generate the document.
-You'll do that in the next section, by using Button Configuration to generate documents from record pages.
+But to do that, you first need to set up "Button Configuration".

 Expression Builder lets you create expressions (similar to formula fields in Salesforce) without needing a formula field.
 You don't have to build formula fields which are only going to be used on your documents.
 Instead, you can create them directly in the document!